 \section{Experimental developments for r-process studies}

 The r-process path runs through nuclei with extreme neutron excess.
 Most of these nuclei have yet not been produced in the laboratory and their properties are experimentally unknown.
-Hence the nuclear input required for r-process simulations must largely be modelled.
-This has always been a source of noticeable uncertainties.
-This situation has already improved as some intermediate-mass r-process nuclei could be produced at existing radioactive ion-beam facilities like CERN/Isolde, GSI and, in particular, RIKEN\@.
+Hence the major nuclear physics input required for r-process simulation must largely be modelled, although recent measurements have led to a significant decrease in uncertainties.
+Intermediate-mass r-process nuclei could be produced at existing radioactive ion-beam facilities like CERN/Isolde, GSI and, and more recently in particular, RIKEN\@.
 Significant advance, however, is expected in the future when key r-process nuclei, including those around the third r-process peak, become accessible at the next-generation RIB facilities like FAIR and FRIB\@.
 This will be discussed in more detail in the following sections.
 Data taken at these facilities will not only directly substitute theory predictions, but will also serve as stringent and valuable constraints to advance model predictions for even then not accessible nuclei.

 The next two sections deal with the nuclear ingredients needed for r-process simulations.
 At first we will discuss the various experimental approaches to produce and study neutron-rich nuclei and summarize the experimental data relevant for r-process nucleosynthesis which have been achieved recently.
 In the next section we present the nuclear models applied to interpret the experimental results and derive the vast nuclear data sets needed for large scale simulations.
 We will focus on theoretical advances achieved by improved models and experimental constraints and guidance, and finally discuss the impact on the improved nuclear data on our understanding of r-process nucleosynthesis.